May 2012 Greek parliamentary election: Government formation

 As the election resulted in no single party with a majority of parliament seats, the Greek law stipulates a procedure, where the largest party first will be given a chance to negotiate a government formation within three days.
 Failing that, the second largest party will be given the chance within the next three days, and if this attempt also fails the third ranked party will get a further three days to try and form a government.
 If none of the three largest parties can succeed to form a government, the baton will be handed over to the president for a last neutral attempt.
 If the process fails, then another election will be called.

 The day after the election, President Karolos Papoulias met with the leader of New Democracy Antonis Samaras to task him with the first attempt to form a government.
 On 8 May, Tsipras was tasked with forming a government within the stipulated three days by Papoulias at noon.
 At the same time the EU decided to continue with Greece's disbursements which meant sending US$5.4 billion on 10 May, but an additional US$1.29 billion was held back.
 As a result of the political imbroglio, both PASOK and ND suggested the EU and IMF agreement could have to be re-evaluated.
 If PASOK leader Venizelos failed Papoulias would make a final attempt to form a unity government.
 Venizelos met with Papoulias on 12 May to return his mandate.

 On 12 May, an opinion poll showed that 72% of respondents felt that the parties must make mutual concessions and work together, 22.9% of them called for a new election.
 At the same time, 78.1% requested that the new government should do everything necessary in order to keep Greece within the eurozone.

 The talks failed on 15 May, with an early election expected in June.
-A caretaker cabinet under Council of State president Panagiotis Pikrammenos was appointed on 16 May, and the election date announced to be scheduled for 17 June.
-The formal decrete to dissolve the newly elected parliament and call for new elections at 17 June, was jointly signed by the President of the Republic Karolos Papoulias and caretaker Prime Minister Panagiotis Pikrammenos at 19 May, to fully comply with the constitutional rule of calling for new elections within 30 days after having dissolved the parliament.
+A caretaker cabinet under Council of State president Panayiotis Pikrammenos was appointed on 16 May, and the election date announced to be scheduled for 17 June.
+The formal decrete to dissolve the newly elected parliament and call for new elections at 17 June, was jointly signed by the President of the Republic Karolos Papoulias and caretaker Prime Minister Panayiotis Pikrammenos at 19 May, to fully comply with the constitutional rule of calling for new elections within 30 days after having dissolved the parliament.